An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

 \subsection{Stellar Densities \& Kinematics}

 The SP-H25 model's stellar mass distribution functions pull from existing models and observational work. \citet{Cao2013} analyzed red clump giants in the OGLE-III database \citep{Nataf2013} to construct a Milky Way Galactic bar/bulge model, comparing and fitting selected triaxial bulge models from \citet{Dwek1995}.
-Their preferred model is the E$_3$ model, where stellar density is modeled as a Bessel Function of the second kind with independent scale lengths along x-, y-, and z-axes (0.67, 0.29, and 0.27 kpc, respectively) and including the angle of the bar from our line of sight as a fit parameter (29.4$^\circ$).
-The \citet{Cao2013} bulge model does not include kinematics, so we adopt the component's kinematic model from the \cite{Koshimoto2021model}, which applies a Gaussian distribution with a mean velocity and velocity dispersion that vary with Galactic position.
+Their preferred parameterization is the E$_3$, where stellar density is modeled as a Bessel Function of the second kind with independent scale lengths along x-, y-, and z-axes (0.67, 0.29, and 0.27 kpc, respectively) and including the angle of the bar from our line of sight as a fit parameter (29.4$^\circ$).
+The \citet{Cao2013} bulge model does not include kinematics, so we adopt the bulge kinematic model from the \cite{Koshimoto2021model}, which applies a Gaussian distribution with a mean velocity and velocity dispersion that vary with Galactic position.
 The mean velocity is characterized by solid-body rotation of the bar plus streaming motion along the bar.
 The kinematic model parameters for a bulge defined by a Bessel function of the second kind were provided by N. Koshimoto (private communication).
-As in the \citet{Koshimoto2021model} model, the bulge kinematic module is not dynamically self-consistent with the density module, but the velocity dispersion peaking in the Galactic Center and gradually decreasing with distance is consistent with dynamical models, as shown by \citet{Sanders2019}.
+As in the \citet{Koshimoto2021model} model, the bulge model is not dynamically self-consistent, but the velocity dispersion peaking in the Galactic Center and gradually decreasing with distance is consistent with dynamical models, as shown by \citet{Sanders2019}.